frequency-chain/docs/pages/Networks/RunningCollators.md

 5. **The Session Aura Key**

-	* "Owned" by the the controller account
+	* "Owned" by the controller account
 	* Does the actual work of signing blocks
 	* Can be rotated by generating a new key on the node with `author_rotateKey`, then calling `session.setKeys` from the controller account.